StrataSource/CAS/README.md

 ### Conditional Statements
 AssetBuilder has support for conditional statements to include or exclude segments of configuration whenever a condition is met.

-Specify the condition inside the block you want to set with the special `@condition` key.
+Specify the conditions inside the block you want to set as a list with the special `@conditions` key.
 Inside, you may use Python expression syntax.
 The `R(x)` function can be used to insert a global into the statement.

 Example: